What Is the Cost of Manufacturing in Mexico Compared to China?

 Warehousing Space is Less Costly in Mexico Than China and There is Plenty Among the US Border

-China’s average rent for a warehouse space in 2019 was 44.3 yuan ($6.62) per square meter.
+China's average rent for a warehouse space in 2023 was 104.76 yuan ($14.4) per sq ft.
 The demand for warehouses has been on the rise in that country, leading to rent increases.
-Conversely, Statista reports that Mexico City (CDMX) and cities in the state of Mexico have the highest prices for industrial warehouse rentals per month at 5.7 U.S. dollars per square meter, in Mexico City.

 “This, in the lingo of corporate executives, is near-shoring, one of the biggest economic transformations sparked by the pandemic: Shrink the length of the supply chain to keep production closer to its final destination and reduce the risk of some snag messing things up along the way.
 A shorter chain is a stronger chain, the thinking now goes, and there’s a growing sense that this new approach will remain in vogue in C-suites long after Covid fades.